-The launch will include presentation of the main messages of the paper by the two authors:
+The launch included presentation of the main messages of the paper by the two authors:

-A panel of commentators including developing country delegates, and representatives from civil society and academia, will also share their views.
+A panel of commentators including developing country delegates, and representatives from civil society and academia, also shared their views.

-The event will be moderated by Yvonne Bartmann, senior program officer, FES Geneva office.
+The event was moderated by Yvonne Bartmann, senior program officer, FES Geneva office.